immutables/immutables.github.io/mongo.md

 posts.find().fetchAll();
 ```

+Note that `findById` method might be named differently if your document has it attribute with name different than `id`
+in Java.

 ### Excluding output fields
 MongoDB has a feature to return a subset of fields in results.
 In order to preserve consistency of immutable
 document objects created during unmarshaling, repository only allows to exclude optional fields such